clobatoc21/HouseRentingPriceAnalyzer/README.md

 # Files

 - train_titanic.csv: it contains data from passengers inside the Titanic ship when it sunk.
+Includes information regarding the survival, used to train the model.
+- test_titanic.csv: it contains data from passengers inside the Titanic ship when it sunk.
+Does not include information regarding the survival, which will be predicted as part of the exercise.

 # Libraries
 - dplyr
 - plyr
 - ggplot2
 - ggpubr
+- caTools
+- caret
+- rpart
+- rpart.plot

 # Resources
 - Calvo M., Subirats L., Pérez D. (2019).
 Introducción a la limpieza y análisis de los datos.
 Editorial UOC.